 We have limited capital resources and operations.
 To date, our operations have been funded entirely from the proceeds from equity and debt financings or loans from our management.
 While we have sufficient funds once the financing is completed to our launch our PHZIO.COM platform in Los Angeles, if we take on any additional markets in the United States, we will likely require substantial additional capital in the near future to develop and market new products, services and technologies.
-We also hope to reach other markets through our "White Labeling" strategy, but that can not be guaranteed.
+We also hope to reach other markets through our "White Labeling" strategy, but that cannot be guaranteed.

 We need at least \$400,000 to carry out the first phase of our program.
-Accordingly, if we do not receive such funds, we will likely be unable to carry out our business.
-As of the date of this Report, we have received and closed on a total of \$202,500 pursuant to our private financing of up to \$1,200,000 Series A Convertible Redeemable Notes and received commitments for an additional \$197,900, although have not yet closed on such funds; this is sufficient to allow us to carry out phase one of our program.
+Accordingly, we have closed on sufficient funds necessary to carryout our initial business launch.
+As of the date of this Registration Statement, we have received and closed on a total of \$483,416.88 pursuant to the Private Placement; this is sufficient to allow us to carry out phase one of our program.
 We may not be able to obtain additional financing on terms acceptable to us, or at all.
 Even if we obtain financing for our near term operations and product development, we may require additional capital beyond the near term.
 If we are unable to raise capital when needed, our business, financial condition and results of operations would be materially adversely affected, and we could be forced to reduce or discontinue our operations.